j0z/Crescendo/docs/networks.md

 Example
 ------
 Clients, by default, submit any nodes running on the local machine to any node it connects to.
 Client A is running a node called "video" and Client B runs "music", and both know about a node called "central."
-Node A connects to "central" and adds the node "video" to it's broadcast list.
+Node A connects to "central" and adds the node "video" to its broadcast list.
 Client B connects and adds "music" to the list also.
 Central then sends "video" to Client B, and "music" to Client A. If either "music" or "video" is a broadcast node, then each client adds its local node to their broadcast list also.

 Protected networks
 ==================